 It's not an art, just a skill, and takes some practice.

-Tranquillo, you don't need a knife, follow this simple guide and learn to twirl like a pro.
+Tranquillo, you don't need a knife.
+Follow this simple guide and learn how to twirl your spaghetti like a pro - it's easy.

-Practice makes perfect, order spaghetti daily until you've got the knack, this is our sage advice.
+Practice makes perfect!
+Order spaghetti daily until you've got the knack, (tagliatelle work just as well) that's our sage advice.